Commercial wall coating in Lancaster

 - A written specification naming the preparation and system proposed

-We arrange surveys across Lancashire and up to the southern edge of Cumbria, so buildings in Morecambe, Garstang, Kendal and Preston are covered on exactly the same basis as Lancaster itself.
+We arrange surveys across Lancashire and up to the southern edge of Cumbria.
+So, buildings in Morecambe, Garstang, Kendal and Preston are covered on exactly the same basis as Lancaster itself.

 When we tell you not to coat